gallantlab/Eyetracking/README.md

 A thing for reading raw videos from the Avotec eyetracker.

-See the included "Example use" notebook on how to use.
+See the included "Example useage" notebook on how to use.